n-rook/osfe-spell-balance/docs/doublelift.md

 Switchbait gets even better if you have unusually strong spells like Explosion! or Ragnarok, but that's okay; if you have the right deck Switchbait should do lots of damage.
 I don't actually care about Solo Saffron Switchbait / Ragnarok decks; Solo is very strong anyway and I'd rather keep Switchbait usable for the rest of the cast.

 I'm not sure how strong Switchbait is with its cost doubled, so I'll have to keep an eye on it, but I think it's still playable in some decks.

+I'd like to give Switchbait Backfire, but this doesn't actually work as expected: the second shot does no damage.

 ### Viruspell